 AMD is taking advantage of its success in personal computers to gradually erode Intel’s traditional central processing unit market in data centers, and has become the main server central processing unit provider for Alphabet’s data center.

 In addition to nVidia and AMD; Amazon, Qualcomm, Ampere, Alibaba, Tencent, Baidu have all launched their own non-x86 server CPUs.
 Amazon, Tencent, Baidu and Alibaba are currently emphasizing that they are for their own use, but they do not rule out selling them to other companies.

-In other departments, Mobileys, which was bought with a lot of money, is more important.
+In other departments, Mobileys (ticker: MBLY), which was bought with a lot of money, is more important.
 The self-driving car chip manufacturer, which spent the highest amount in Intel’s history, was originally a little competitive in the industry.
 However, in recent years, due to the fact that Mobileyes technology has not kept up with market changes and customer needs, technology and information have been updated very slowly, and many important large-scale customers have been gradually lost.